Galaxies in the Epoch of Reionization Are All Bark and No Bite -- Plenty of Ionizing Photons, Low Escape Fractions: Discussion

 Yet another challenge is that theoretically the escape fraction is difficult to calculate because it depends heavily on the connection between the effects of star formation and stellar feedback on the geometry, density, and ionization structure of the ISM \citep{Ferrara_2013,Xu_2016}.
 The radiation pressure and feedback of massive stars can create channels of ionized gas, through which ionized photons can escape, but in other sight lines, there may be significant clumps of neutral gas that absorb the ionizing radiation \citep{Clarke_2002}.
 The escape fraction of each galaxy will have a temporal, radial, and angular dependence.
 In addition, many simulations may not have sufficient spatial resolution to resolve the details of the escape fraction on scales of \ion{H}{2} regions \citep[see, e.g.,][]{Mascia_2024}.

 Nevertheless theory provides guidance as many simulations predict low \fesc\ for galaxies with masses like those in our sample.
 Simulations generally predict that galaxies in the lowest-mass halos have the highest escape fractions, with $\fesc \gtrsim 25$\% \citep[e.g.,][]{Wise_2014,Paardekooper_2015,Kostyuk_2023,Yeh_2023}.
-However, these galaxies typically have $\log M_\ast/M_\odot < 7$, and are expected to contribute less than 10\% of the total ionizing radiation \citep{Lewis_2020}.
-Many studies predict that higher mass galaxies, $\log M_\ast \gsim 8$, like those in our sample, have $\fesc \sim 1-5$\% \citep{Xu_2016,Kostyuk_2023,Yeh_2023}, though other work finds higher values, $\fesc \sim 5-15$\% \citep{Xu_2016}.
+However, these galaxies typically have $\log M_\ast/M_\odot < 7$, and are expected to contribute less than 10\% of the total ionizing radiation \citep{Lewis_2020}. \editone{Other work argues that there is a ``peak mass'' at which galaxies produce maximal \fesc\ \citep{Ma_2020}.
+There may also be changes in the production of dust, as ``attenuation-free-models'' favor \fesc $<$ 10\% at $5\lesssim z \lesssim 9$ \citep{Ferrara_2025}}.
+Many studies predict that higher mass galaxies, $\log M_\ast \gtrsim 8$, like those in our sample, have $\fesc \sim 1-5$\% \citep{Xu_2016,Kostyuk_2023,Yeh_2023}, though other work finds higher values, $\fesc \sim 5-15$\% \citep{Xu_2016}.
 This highlights that theory has not yet converged, and that it is important to constrain the escape fraction empirically.

 Simulations also predict a large variance in \fesc\ among galaxies. \citet{Kimm_2014} showed the galaxies may experience periods of high \fesc, with a delay following a period of intense star formation. \citet{Rosdahl_2018} used the \textsc{Sphinx} simulation to show that galaxies with high escape fractions, $\fesc > 10$\% occur only after a starburst, as feedback from the burst expels gas, temporarily halting star formation and increasing \fesc\ \citep[see also,][]{Barrow_2020,Ma_2020, Rosdahl_2022,Kostyuk_2023,Katz_2023}.
 Therefore, it may be that the periods of highest specific SFR and \xiion\ production occur with low \fesc, and vice versa, such that the product $(1-\fesc)\xiion$ is roughly constant \citep[e.g.,][]{Kimm_2014}.
 If so, then at any time only a small fraction of galaxies contribute to the leakage of LyC emission into the IGM \citep{Paardekooper_2015}.
 This scenario may also help explain the timing of reionization \citep[whose low volume-averaged \fesc\ values are illustrated in Figure~\ref{fig:fesc_volume_averaged}]{Finkelstein_2019}, and the strong \oiii/\oii\ emission in \lya-selected galaxies \citep{Secunda_2020,Naidu_2022}.